The Kings of Ailech

 • The Title: He is identified as prímh saer Érenn, which translates to "Chief Artificer of Ireland" or "Chief Noble of Ireland".
 In the Gaelic social hierarchy, this indicated his status as a "Royal Prince" or flaith within the Cenél nEógain.

-• Hereditary Authority: By this time, the family’s power was centered in Armagh and Derry, where they served as hereditary stewards and ecclesiastical lords.
+• Hereditary Authority: By this time, the family’s power was centred in Armagh and Derry, where they served as hereditary stewards and ecclesiastical lords.
 [1, 2, 3, 4]

 3. Summary Timeline